The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 """

-Each of ``nodes``, ``links``, and ``demands`` must be homogeneous — either
+Each of ``nodes``, ``links``, and ``demands`` must be all one kind — either

-(``Node`` / ``Link`` / ``Demand`` instances).
-Mixing the two within a single
+``Link`` / ``Demand`` instances).
+You cannot mix the two in a single list,

 Parameters: